Few health care topics elicit stronger opinions than pediatric vaccines.

 Fact: Simply stated — and scientifically proven — vaccines are extremely effective.

 Depending on the vaccine, Slade says, 95% to nearly 100% of children will develop immunity against the targeted disease.

 But perhaps the most compelling proof that vaccines work is history.
 "The number of cases for every vaccine-preventable disease plummets in the years after a vaccine for that disease is made widely available," Slade explains.

 For instance, the measles vaccine was licensed in the U.S. in 1963.
 Between 1958 and 1962, more than 503,000 reported measles cases and 432 measles-associated deaths were reported.
 In 1965, both incidence and deaths began a 33-year downward trend, with record lows of 89 reported cases and zero deaths in 1998.

 Myth: Not vaccinating my child affects only my child.

 Fact: Unfortunately, as we've seen in recent years, this simply isn't true.

 Ironically, some parents skip vaccinations because vaccines have been so effective in making diseases that once killed thousands of children each year quite rare today.

-But Boyer and other experts point to recent measles and mumps outbreaks to illustrate the concept of "herd immunity."
+But experts point to recent measles and mumps outbreaks to illustrate the concept of "herd immunity."

 Herd — or community — immunity means having a high enough percentage of people in a population (or herd) who are immune from a disease that that there are few susceptible people left to infect.
 Therefore, it's very difficult for a disease to spread.